My Giant: Marvin Yagoda and his famous monolith. (1998)

 Farmington Hills, Michigan

-Marvin passed away in January 2017; his museum remains open.
+Marvin passed away in January 2017; the museum remains open under the stewardship of his son, Jeremy.

 Marvin Jay Yagoda is one guy who understands hyper-compression.
 His museum is sandwiched between halves of a shopping mall north of Detroit.
 Inside, he has packed masses of historical and modern arcade machines, sideshow wonders and curiosities.
 Marvin's real-world job was as a pharmacist; Marvin's Marvelous Mechanical Museum is a hobby that went out of control.